Vice President for Finance and Administration

-To establish procedures for the administration of construction manager agreements, including negotiation, contracting and payments.
+This policy establishes procedures for the administration of Construction Manager agreements, including negotiation, contracting, and payments.

-This document describes contract administration procedures for Construction Manager agreements, including negotiations for preconstruction services and for the Guaranteed Maximum Price; amendments and change orders; approval of pay requests; contractor self-performance; subcontractor prequalification; and bidding.
+This document describes contract administration procedures for Construction Manager agreements, including negotiations for preconstruction services and for the Guaranteed Maximum Price; Amendments and Change Orders; approval of Pay Requests; subcontractor pre-qualification; and, bidding.

-Upon approval of the construction manager selection as described in FSU Online Policies and Procedure OP-B-11-C2, Construction Manager Selection Process, the Facilities Design and Construction Office (FDC) schedules the negotiation meeting with representatives of the construction manager.
-FDC directs the construction manager to online links to the standard Agreement between Owner and Construction Manager, the Project Manual, the Supplementary General Conditions for Construction Manager Agreements, applicable Supplements to the Project Manual, and a copy of this procedure document.
-FDC directs the construction manager to prepare a proposal for preconstruction services in accordance with the “Guidelines for Construction Managers for the Preparation of Proposals for Preconstruction Services” (forms section).
+Upon approval of the Construction Manager selection as described in Florida State University Policy OP-B-11-C2, Construction Manager Selection Process, the Facilities Design and Construction Office (FDC) schedules the negotiation meeting with representatives of the Construction Manager.
+The FDC provides the Construction Manager copies of the standard Agreement between Owner and Construction Manager, the Project Manual, and a copy of this procedure document.
+FDC directs the Construction Manager to prepare a proposal for preconstruction services in accordance with the “Guidelines for Construction Managers for the Preparation of Proposals for Preconstruction Services” (Forms section).

 B. NEGOTIATION FOR PRE-CONSTRUCTION SERVICES

-Upon completion of successful negotiations, the FDC prepares the Agreement between Owner and Construction Manager.
-After approval by the University General Counsel, the FDC transmits four (4) copies of the agreement to the construction manager for execution.
+Upon completion of successful negotiations, FDC prepares the Agreement between Owner and Construction Manager.
+After approval by the University General Counsel, FDC transmits the agreement to the Construction Manager for execution.

-Upon final execution of the agreement by the University President, copies of the agreement are distributed as follows: the construction manager, the FDC, the University Accounting Office and the architect/engineer.
+Upon receipt of attested rates and final execution of the Agreement by the University President, copies of the Agreement are distributed electronically to all parties.

-FDC maintains a pre-construction agreement file containing: the pre-construction agreement, the pre-construction fee proposal and any additional information related to the pre-construction negotiation.
+FDC maintains an electronic Preconstruction Agreement file containing: the Preconstruction Agreement, the preconstruction fee proposal, a copy of the Construction Manager’s contractor’s license, copies of the attested rates, and any additional information related to the preconstruction negotiation.

-When it is time for the construction manager to develop the GMP proposal, the project manager directs the construction manager to prepare it in accordance with the “Guidelines for Construction Managers for the Preparation of Guaranteed Maximum Price Proposals” (forms section).
+(GMP) When it is time for the Construction Manager to develop the GMP proposal, the Project Manager directs the Construction Manager to prepare it in accordance with the “Guidelines for Construction Managers for the Preparation of Guaranteed Maximum Price Proposals” (Forms section).

-After the construction manager develops the GMP, FDC reviews the proposal.
-The project manager ensures the architect/engineer receives a copy for review and obtains a written recommendation from the architect/engineer that the GMP be accepted.
-When all parties have reviewed the GMP proposal, the project manager schedules the negotiation meeting.
+After the Construction Manager develops the GMP, the FDC reviews the proposal.
+The Project Manager ensures that the Architect/Engineer receives a copy for review, and obtains a written recommendation from the Architect/Engineer that the GMP be accepted.
+When all parties have reviewed the GMP proposal, the Project Manager schedules the negotiation meeting.

-If negotiations regarding terms of the GMP proposal are unsuccessful, FDC may terminate negotiations with that firm and begin negotiations with the second ranked firm from the original selection.
-If negotiations with the second ranked firm are unsuccessful, FDC may terminate negotiations with that firm and begin negotiations with the third ranked firm from the original selection.
-If negotiations with the third ranked firm are unsuccessful, FDC may terminate negotiations with the third ranked firm and may select additional firms from the original pool or re-advertise the project.
-At any time during the negotiation process, FDC may terminate negotiations entirely and reconsider the use of construction management for the project or may re-advertise the project.
+If negotiations regarding the terms of the GMP proposal are unsuccessful, the FDC may terminate negotiations with that firm and begin negotiations with the second ranked firm from the original selection.
+If negotiations with the second ranked firm are unsuccessful, the FDC may terminate negotiations with that firm and begin negotiations with the third ranked firm from the original selection.
+If negotiations with the third ranked firm are unsuccessful, the FDC may terminate negotiations with the third ranked firm, and may select additional firms from the original pool or re-advertise the Project.
+At any time during the negotiation process, the FDC may terminate negotiations entirely and reconsider the use of construction management for the Project.

 D. PREPARATION OF THE GMP AMENDMENT

-Upon successful negotiation of the GMP, FDC prepares the GMP amendment to the Agreement between Owner and Construction Manager.
-The amendment shall establish the GMP amount, number of calendar days for completion and the liquidated damages amount (see FSU Online Policies and Procedures OP-B-11-E, Establishment of Construction Contract Time and Liquidated Damages) and shall reference any applicable supplements to the Project Manual.
-FDC also prepares the Performance Bond and the Labor and Materials Payment Bond.
+Upon successful negotiation of the GMP, FDC prepares the GMP Amendment to the Agreement between Owner and Construction Manager.
+The Amendment shall establish the GMP amount, the number of calendar days for completion and the liquidated damages amount (see Florida State University Policy 4-OP-B-11-E, Establishment of Construction Contract Time and Liquidated Damages), and shall reference any applicable supplements to the Project Manual.
+FDC also provides information concerning the Performance Bond and the Labor and Materials Payment Bond.